jappurohit041/jappurohit041/README.md

 💡 &nbsp;I like to explore new technologies and develop software solutions and quick hacks.\
 🎓 &nbsp;I'm currently studying Computer Science and Engineering at the Ahmedabad University.\
-🌱 &nbsp;I'm on track for learning more about Artificial Intelligence, Machine Learning.\
+🌱 &nbsp;I'm on track for learning more about Artificial Intelligence.\
 ✍️ &nbsp;In my free time, I pursue Sharing Knowledge to others in various forms [Teaching, Blogs] and Designing as hobbies/side hustles.\
 💬 &nbsp;Feel free to reach out to me for pro bono consulting and volunteering, or just for some interesting discussion.\
 ✉️ &nbsp;You can shoot me an email at pjap041@gmail.com!
 I'll try to respond as soon as I can.\